Historic Royal Palaces: Finances and commercial activities

 The charity primarily generates income from a combination of admissions and memberships, grants and donations, retail sales and other trading activities, and investment income.
-In the year to 31 March 2024, Historic Royal Palaces total income was £134.4m, more than half of which (£84.9m) coming from ticket admissions to the various sites, £66.2m (78%) of which was collected at the Tower of London.
-(Note: £8.4m and £7.9m admissions income was raised at Kensington Palace and Hampton Court Palace respectively, and the remainder from the other sites.)
-Membership income from the 167,799 members totalled £5.6m.
-Retail income from the site gift shops and online sales totalled £20m, and functions and events raised £6.8m.
+In the year to 31 March 2025, Historic Royal Palaces total income was £138.6m, more than half of which (£84.7m) coming from ticket admissions to the various sites, £68.3m (81%) of which was collected at the Tower of London.
+(Note: £7.6m and £6.1m admissions income was raised at Hampton Court Palace and Kensington Palace respectively, and the remainder from the other sites.)
+Membership income from the 160,622 members totalled £6.4m.
+Retail income from the site gift shops and online sales totalled £20m, and functions and events raised £7.8m.

-The charity's expenses are classified under the principal headings of 'Costs of raising funds' and 'Expenditure on charitable activities', comprising the direct expenditure (including staff (Note: Total staff costs for 833 FTE employees was £39.6m) and support costs) attributable to each activity.
-Total expenditure in the year to 31 March 2024 was £90.9m, of which £73.9 m was allocated to expenditure on charitable activities, including £25.5m on Palaces (conservation work on both the buildings and collections; research; acquisitions; and maintenance of buildings and grounds), £41.4m on Experiences (exhibitions; special events; online activities; schools projects and programmes; and community events); £5.5 m on costs attributable to fund-raising, membership and sponsorships; and £1.9m on workplace Culture.
-The remaining £17.3m allocated to costs of raising funds included £12.6m on retail activities.
+The charity's expenses are classified under the principal headings of 'Costs of raising funds' and 'Expenditure on charitable activities', comprising the direct expenditure (including staff (Note: Total staff costs for 910 FTE employees was £47.2m) and support costs) attributable to each activity.
+Total expenditure in the year to 31 March 2025 was £108.4m, of which £91.3 m was allocated to expenditure on charitable activities, including £36.3m on Palaces (conservation work on both the buildings and collections; research; acquisitions; and maintenance of buildings and grounds), £45.8m on Experiences (exhibitions; special events; online activities; schools projects and programmes; and community events); £6.3 m on costs attributable to fund-raising, membership and sponsorships; and £2.8m on workplace Culture.
+The remaining £17.4m allocated to costs of raising funds included £12.4m on retail activities.